dufourgilles/file-stream-rotator/README.md

  - *create_symlink*  Create a tailable symlink to the current active log file.
 Defaults to 'FALSE'
  - *symlink_name*    Name to use when creating the symbolic link.
 Defaults to 'current.log'
  - *audit_hash_type* Use specified hashing algorithm for audit.
 Defaults to 'md5'.
 Use 'sha256' for FIPS compliance.
+ - *rotate           Async function to call at time of rotation.
+Function takes single parameter which is the name of the old file.

 ## Example Usage